cryon/dice-service-python/README.md

-# dice-service-python
+# Dice as a Service (Python edition)

-A remake of my old dice as a service
+A remake of my old [Dice as a Service](https://github.com/cryon/dice-service) that I wrote in Haskell about 8 years ago.